codership/documentation/galeracluster/source/documentation/pen.rst

 When one of the application servers attempts to connect to the Pen server on port ``3306``, Pen routes that connection to one of the Galera Cluster nodes.

-.. note:: For more information on Pen configuration and use, see its manpage.
+For more information on Pen configuration and use, see its manpage.

+.. _`pen-server-selection`:

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Server Selection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-.. _`pen-server-selection`:

 When Pen receives a new connection from the application servers, it first checks to see where the application was routed on the last connection and attempts to send traffic there.
 In the event that it cannot establish a connection, it falls back on a round-robin selection policy.